KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 ## Static typing doesn't slow you down

 > I can whip up something in Python quicker than in a typed language.

-Maybe so, but I don't believe this is related to the lack of a type system.
-This is also subject to your relative experience with Python.

 Let's see what Facebook says about Flow: